 - a confirmation that you do not accept/uphold the complaint, with details explaining your reasons;

-- a notification to the customer that they have the right to refer their complaint to CIFO providing our contact details and a warning of the six-month time limit to do so from the date of your final response.
+- a notification to the customer that they have the right to refer their complaint to CIFO providing our contact details and a warning of the 6 month time limit to do so from the date of your final response.

-If you or the complainant disagree with the case handler’s conclusion, either of you can ask for a final decision from an ombudsman.
+If you or the complainant disagree with the adjudicator’s conclusion, either of you can ask for a final decision from an ombudsman.
 This is a written decision sent to both the complainant and the financial service provider.
-It requests that the complainant confirm by a specified date whether they reject or accept the ombudsman’s final decision.
+It requests that the complainant confirm by a specified date whether they reject or accept an ombudsman’s final decision.
 If the complainant accepts the ombudsman’s final decision, it becomes legally binding on both parties.
-If the complainant rejects the ombudsman’s final decision, they are free to pursue the matter through other means, including the courts.
-The ombudsman can award compensation, payable by the financial service provider up to a maximum of £150,000.
+If the complainant rejects an ombudsman’s final decision, they are free to pursue the matter through other means, including the courts.
+An ombudsman can award compensation, payable by the financial service provider up to a maximum of £150,000.